SystemFw/blog/content/staging/paxos-failures.md

 but the types don't capture the full semantics, in particular:
-- `write` can be called sequentially or concurrently by one or multiple processes, and it will only succeed once.
+- `write` can be called sequentially or concurrently by one or multiple processes, and it will only succeed in setting the value once.
 All other calls to `write` are a no-op.
 This is what it means for the register to be _write-once.
 - `read` is allowed to return `null` when the register isn't set yet, but once it's set, it will always return `A` and won't return `null` again.
 It will also never return any `A` from a call to `write` that